 - 1 cup unsweetened pumpkin puree or applesauce

 - ½ cup grated carrots (about 1 medium peeled carrot)

 - ⅓ cup pure maple syrup

 - ¼ cup extra virgin olive oil, plus more for greasing the muffin tin

 - Preheat the oven to 350ºF.
-Lightly grease a muffin tin with oil; set aside.
+Lightly grease 8 of the 12 cups of a standard muffin tin with oil; set aside.

 - In a large bowl, whisk together the flour, baking soda, and salt.
-In a separate bowl, stir together the applesauce, carrots, maple syrup, oil, and flaxseed mixture.
+In a separate bowl, stir together the pumpkin puree (or applesauce), carrots, maple syrup, oil, cinnamon, nutmeg, and flaxseed mixture.
 Add the wet ingredients to the dry ingredients and stir just until combined.

 - Divide the batter among 8 of the prepared muffin cups and sprinkle with sugar, if using.
-Bake until the muffin tops look dry and a tester inserted into the center of a muffin comes out with a few crumbs, about 25 minutes.
+Bake until the muffin tops look dry and a tester inserted into the center of a muffin comes out clean or with a few crumbs, about 25 minutes.
 Cool completely before serving.
-Store the muffins in an airtight container in a cool dry place for up to 5 days.
+Store the muffins in an airtight container in a cool dry place for up to 4 days.